Challenge

 Outcome

-“One Beyond had a lot of creative input, which is one of the reasons we like working with them,” Mr Butcher notes.
-The team suggested adding the ability to scroll from the current to the next day’s timetable, for example, and using music to accompany the videos.
+“One Beyond had a lot of creative input, which is one of the reasons we like working with them,” Mr Clarke notes.
+The team suggested adding the ability to scroll from the current to the next day’s timetable, for example.
 “They were very creative with the administration section, which is very easy for us to manage.
 Information is clear to view, and we can update both our website and leisure centre displays in seconds.

 “It’s always a very two-way process, which is important – we like to see things stage by stage, to check we’re on the right track,” he adds.
 “With such a tight timeframe, the last thing you want is to get to the end and find you have something that doesn’t do the job.”